 Winter Reading Challenge

 Parents and children love the Summer Reading Challenge so much they suggested we have a winter one!
-The Winter Reading Challenge starts on 1 December and ends on World Book Day, which in 2018, is 1 March.
-The Challenge is for 4-11s but younger and older can join in.
-After each book, tell the staff about the books you’ve read, and collect a sticker on your progress card.
-Complete 6 books and you’ll get a certificate plus the chance to win a special prize.
+The Winter Reading Challenge starts in December and finishes at the end of February.
+The Challenge is aimed at 4-11s but younger and older ones can join in.
+After each book, children tell the staff about the books they’ve read and collect a sticker on their progress card.
+Complete 6 books and they get a certificate plus the chance to win a special prize.
 Click here to see more.

 Summer Reading Challenge